slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9710-5/packetizer_raw_output.md

 - (E3) Terminology Expert provides evidence of the abbreviated registry names used in the table, showing that they differ slightly from the full, official IANA registry titles.

+**Severity:** Low
+  *Basis:* The issue is purely editorial, affecting only stylistic presentation without impacting interoperability or data encoding.

+**Confidence:** High
 ---